kimbos/sccm-packages/java/readme.txt

 5. Copy the MSI-installer over to your SCCM server

+6. Create a package in SCCM and point the program to "install.bat"

 IMPORTANT!
 Do not rename the MSI-file, it can cause problems if you want to uninstall it later.